 In establishing compensation amounts for executives, the Compensation Committee seeks to provide compensation that is competitive in light of current market conditions and industry practices.
 Accordingly, the Compensation Committee annually reviews market data comprising proxy-disclosed data from peer companies and information from nationally recognized published surveys for the restaurant industry, adjusted for size.
 The market data helps the committee gain perspective on the compensation levels and practices at the peer companies and to assess the relative competitiveness of the compensation paid to the Company's executives.
 The market data guides the Compensation Committee in its efforts to set executive compensation levels and program targets at competitive levels for comparable roles in the marketplace.
-The Compensation Committee then takes into account other factors, such as the importance of each executive officer's role to the Company, individual expertise, experience, and performance, retention concerns and relevant compensation trends, in making its final compensation determinations.
+The Compensation Committee then takes into account other factors, such as the importance of each executive officer's role to the Company, individual expertise, experience, and performance, retention concerns and relevant compensation trends, in making its final compensation

-The Compensation Committee's independent compensation consultant during fiscal year 2018 was Frederic W. Cook & Co. ("Cook & Co.").
-Cook & Co. was previously engaged by, and reported directly to, the Compensation Committee, which has the sole authority to hire or fire Cook & Co. and to approve fee arrangements for work performed.
-Cook & Co. assisted the Compensation Committee in fulfilling its responsibilities under its charter, including advising on equity incentive compensation grants to employees, including officers.
-The Compensation Committee authorized Cook & Co. to interact with management on behalf of the Compensation Committee, as needed in connection with advising the Compensation Committee, and Cook & Co. was included in discussions with management.
+The Compensation Committee's independent compensation consultant during fiscal year 2021 was Frederic W. Cook & Co. ("FW Cook").
+FW Cook was previously engaged by, and reported directly to, the Compensation Committee, which has the sole authority to hire or fire FW Cook and to approve fee arrangements for work performed.
+FW Cook assisted the Compensation Committee in fulfilling its responsibilities under its charter, including advising on equity incentive compensation grants to employees, including officers and to directors.
+The Compensation Committee authorized FW Cook to interact with management on behalf of the Compensation Committee, as needed in connection with advising the Compensation Committee, and FW Cook was included in discussions with management.